gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 the mobile, the productive.

 Poe could not move west.
-His genius required a city —
+His genius required a city,
 and not the American city of enterprise but the European city of accumulation, of layered time,